Therealkorris/VisioCreator/Instructions.md

 *   **Stencil Integration:** Access and utilize shapes from installed Visio stencils.
 *   **Shape Catalog:** Organized catalog of available shapes for AI reference.
 *   **Command Processing:** Automatic translation of natural language to Visio actions.
+*   **n8n Integration:** Workflows use structured schemas to ensure reliable extraction of shape properties and object sizes, avoiding traditional tools.
+*   **Database Integration:** The plugin interacts with a PostgreSQL database to store and retrieve shape and stencil data.
+*   **Automate by uploading images:** The plugin can upload images to the AI and use the image to create a diagram.

 ### 2.4.
 System Architecture